 Stress is mainly a physical response to situations or events.
 It’s caused by your body releasing ‘fight or flight’ hormones.
 These are chemicals produced by your body, such as adrenalin.
 They contribute to this fight or flight response.

 Stress also affects how you feel when you find it difficult to cope with being under pressure.
 For example, moving house, changing job or having a baby.

 Everyone reacts to stress differently.
 The way you respond can depend on your personality and how you respond to challenging situations.

-Stress and your skin
+Stress effects on skin

-Stress can keep you awake and increase the urge to scratch itchy eczema and urticaria so it’s even harder to get a good night’s sleep.
+Stress can keep you awake at night.
+It may also increase the urge to scratch itchy eczema and urticaria.
+This can make it even harder to get a good night’s sleep.

 Breaking the cycle